-Want to learn how to hack?
-Of course, you do!
+Want to learn how to hack computers?

-Get into Code Academy – Learn Python 2
+Roppers will also show you programming with Python via Code Academy – Learn Python 2

-Then if you can, get the Automate with Python Udemy Course
+free.
+If you can, get the Automate with Python Udemy Course

 These double down on everything you’ve touched on from Roppers plus some.